pantheon-systems/documentation/source/docs/articles/drupal/prepare-drupal-for-export.md

 keywords: import, importing site, pantheon, new site, drupal, export, export drupal, drupal archive, archive
 ---

-There are three major components that make up a dynamic site:
+There are three major components that make up a Drupal site:

 1. **Codebase** - all executable code, including Core, custom and contrib modules, plugins and themes, etc.
 2. **Database** - contains the content of the site and some site configurations.